-Assuming Alvopetro is successful in obtaining the requests filed with the ANP as more particularly described in the "Exploration Block Activities" below, none of Alvopetro's rights to explore, develop or exploit will, absent further action, expire within one year, as of December 31, 2018 other than those associated with Blocks 169 and 255.
+As described in further detail in "Principal Properties", Alvopetro is in the process of requesting an extension to the PAD expiry date on Block 183.
+Assuming Alvopetro is successful in obtaining this request, none of Alvopetro's rights to explore, develop or exploit will, absent further action, expire within one year, as of December 31, 2019.
 See also "Risk Factors" in this annual information form.